 HUM 2323 Social Science Issues as Perceived through Movies will focus on important social and political issues in American History from the Civil War until the present, and in particular how these issues are perceived and interpreted through movies.
 Course focuses on the roles of history, culture and the arts within civilization.
 This course satisfies a Seminole State College humanities requirement.
-Also listed as HIST 2323.
 OSRHE Matrix HH 005.
 (3-0-3)